-Leinster head coach Leo Cullen admitted he is still not sure if captain Johnny Sexton will be available for the province’s massive Champions Cup semi-final meeting with La Rochelle this weekend.
+Leinster still not sure if Sexton will be fit for Champions Cup semi-final date with La Rochelle

 Sexton has been stood down from action as he undergoes ‘further assessment’ following a series of head injuries this year.
 The Ireland out-half has been removed from the pitch in games against Wales, Munster and Exeter in recent months.